 _

 Buying a home is a major decision — and choosing the right survey is essential.
 At Sage Chartered Surveyors, we provide clear, expert guidance to help you select the most suitable RICS survey for your property, ensuring you purchase with confidence and avoid unexpected repair costs.

 This page provides a simple comparison of the survey levels and directs you to the detailed service pages.
+How much does a home survey cost?

+_